1. Automatic Detection of System Theme

 To apply the light or dark theme to your page, you need to define your colors using CSS variables.

-component automatically sets a data-theme="dark"
+The <browserux-theme-switcher> component automatically sets a data-theme="dark" or "light"

-), which allows your interface to be styled dynamically.
+attribute on the targeted element (default is html), which allows your interface to be styled dynamically.

 :root {